Here's why it can be hard to get an electric vehicle right now | CBC News

 Boosting availability

-While the number EVs on the road in Canada is increasing, they are not evenly distributed.
+While the number of EVs on the road in Canada is increasing, they are not evenly distributed.

 Only 0.2 per cent of Canada's electric vehicles are in Nova Scotia.
 Quebec, meanwhile, has 43 per cent of the national total.
 That disparity is not just about differences in population.